 Kingfisher Trout Lake

-Kingfisher Trout Lake is an attractive spring-fed four acre landscaped water which celebrated its 25th anniversary in Spring 2017 and offers first-class trout fishing in beautiful countryside between Bromyard and Leominster in Herefordshire.
+Kingfisher Trout Lake is an attractive spring-fed four acre landscaped water which celebrates its 30th anniversary in Spring 2022 and offers relaxed trout fishing in beautiful countryside between Bromyard and Leominster in Herefordshire.

 Designed with disabled anglers in mind and equipped with casting platforms, the lake is restocked frequently on a ‘put and take’ basis and offers rainbow and brown trout fishing with an average stock weight of 2lbs but with fish to 5lbs regularly coming to the net.